canonical/phone-docs/en/scopes/tutorials/write-a-xml-scope-in-cpp.md

   * Assigns widgets to columns for each layout
   * Receives a reply object and pushes the widgets and layouts onto it for use by the client

-Check out the SearchPreviewBase class declaration (its API) in the corresponding header file: include/scope/preview.h.
+Check out the `SearchPreviewBase` class declaration (its API) in the corresponding header file: `include/scope/preview.h`.

 For a list of Preview Widgets and documentation, see [thispage](/api/scopes/sdk-14.10/preview_20widget_20types).